 Despite the long list of what you can’t do with retirement assets, there’s an exception that lets you use all or part of your retirement funds to start, buy, or grow a business without incurring tax penalties.
 The IRS calls this arrangement Rollovers for Business Startup (ROBS).
 ROBS is a legal way for people to leverage their pre-tax retirement funds to start a business.

 Note: ROBS is also often called 401(k) Business Financing, as it most commonly leverages the funds from a 401(k) plan — though more retirement plans than just 401(k) plans are eligible.

 However, just like there are prohibited transactions for personal retirement plans, there are prohibited transactions in ROBS.

-Studies show that lack of capital is the biggest challenge of starting a business.
-But Rollovers for Business Start-ups gives aspiring business owners access to their pre-tax retirement funds to start, buy, or grow a small business.
-The major benefit is that when set up correctly, ROBS won’t trigger early withdrawal fees or tax penalties.
+Rollovers as Business Startups (ROBS) gives aspiring business owners access to their pre-tax retirement funds to start, buy, or grow a small business.
+The major benefit is that ROBS won’t trigger early withdrawal fees or tax penalties when set up correctly.
 ROBS uses the “qualifying employer securities” (QES) exception under the Internal Revenue Code section 4975(d)(13).
 This allows you to use your retirement funds to invest in a privately held C corporation that can then purchase a small business.

-If incorrectly set up or managed, there could be prohibited transactions within the ROBS structure that could void the entire arrangement and make it susceptible to tax penalties.
-It’s important to understand the requirements that have to be met for the ROBS structure to maintain its tax penalty-free status.
+ROBS prohibited transactions are the activities that can void the ROBS arrangement.
+It’s important to understand the requirements that must be met for the ROBS structure to maintain its tax penalty-free status.
 We call these the “five pillars of ROBS.”

 - Client’s Duty of Prudent Investment